manelpuig/rUBot_gopigo_ws/Documentation/0_gopigo_setup.md

 - user: pi
 - password: ubuntu0ubuntu1

+For a proper Display resolution in Nomachina select: Display --> Change the size of remote screen

 You will have the rUBot desktop on your windows nomachine screen

 ### **Clone a repository**